A Comparative Study of Enriched Computational Homogenization Schemes Applied to Two-Dimensional Pattern-Transforming Elastomeric Mechanical Metamaterials: Homogenization Methodologies

 where the second term on the right-hand side accounts for non-local strain gradient effects through the gradient of the deformation gradient, $^{3}\bs{G} = \vec{\nabla} \bs{F}$.
 Such a formulation requires an extended continuum framework, which is here given by Mindlin's strain gradient continuum at the macro level, cf., e.g., \cite{Mindlin1965} or~\cite{Mindlin1968}.
 Following the lines of reasoning presented by~\cite{Kouznetsova2004}, a classical continuum of Eq.~\eqref{eq:balancemicro} can be adopted at the microscale level.

 Introducing the higher-order stress, $^3\boldsymbol{Q}$, which is work conjugate to~$^{3}\boldsymbol{G}$, the non-classical balance equation reads

-In Eq.~\eqref{eq:2nd:balance}, body forces as well as Neumann boundary conditions have been neglected for simplicity.
-It may be clear from Eq.~\eqref{eq:2nd:balance} that~$C^{1}$ continuity is required over the entire domain~$\Omega$ to obtain the gradient of the deformation gradient at every point~\citep{Lesicar:2014}.
+In Eq.~\eqref{eq:2nd:balance}, consistently with the previous considerations any body and inertia forces have been neglected, as well as Neumann boundary conditions for simplicity.
+The presence of higher-order derivatives in Eq.~\eqref{eq:2nd:balance} requires~$C^{1}$ continuity of the displacement field over the entire domain~$\Omega$ to obtain the gradient of the deformation gradient at every point~\citep{Lesicar:2014}.
 From a finite element perspective such a requirement poses an additional complication, since the conventional shape functions typically possess~$C^{0}$ continuity only.
 In what follows, this is addressed by resorting to a mixed finite element formulation, which introduces a so-called relaxed deformation gradient field~$\widehat{\bs{F}}$.
-The gradient of the displacement and the relaxed deformation gradient field are coupled via Lagrange multipliers, requiring that~$ \widehat{\bs{F}} = \bs{I} + (\vec{\nabla}\vec{u})^\mathrm{T} $ holds in the weak sense; for more details see~\cite{Xia1996}.
+The deformation gradient, containing gradient of the displacement field, i.e., $ \bs{F} = \bs{I} + (\vec{\nabla}\vec{u})^\mathrm{T}$, and the relaxed deformation gradient field denoted~$\widehat{\bs{F}}$ are coupled via Lagrange multipliers, requiring that~$ \widehat{\bs{F}} = \bs{F} $ holds in the weak sense; for more details see~\citep{Xia1996,Kouznetsova2004,Luscher:2010}.
+Within such a mixed formulation, choice of combinations of integration rules and shape functions for the displacement, Lagrange multiplier, and relaxed deformation gradient fields are of high importance.
+This is due to potential instabilities polluting the solution, which may occur and significantly deteriorate accuracy of obtained results.
+To this end, in the numerical examples employed below in Section~\ref{sec:Results}, stable combinations have been employed~\cite[see, e.g.,][Section~4.3]{Kouznetsova2004}, with no spurious instabilities observed.

 In addition to the macroscopic first Piola--Kirchhoff stress tensor, specified in Eqs.~\eqref{eq:constLaw} and~\eqref{eq:macroscopicstressP}, the higher-order macroscopic stress tensor is computed from each RVE solution as